Hidden Gems: Expose kids to many positions to uncover their talents

 JOURNEY TO GREATNESS

-“I wasn’t very good when I first started out pitching,” says Mowatt, a two-time national champion and assistant coach and pitching coach for the Ole Miss softball team.
+“I wasn’t very good when I first started out pitching,” says Mowatt, a two-time national champion and assistant coach at the University of Arizona.
 “But my dad always said if you want to become a great pitcher you have to put in the work and it’s going to take time.
 Even when my dad coached me he would tell me these pitchers are better than you and that I had to wait my turn.
 So, I just kept at it and then I started becoming pretty consistent and started getting more opportunities and just really enjoyed being on the field and being the one that had the ball in their hands.”

 And she quickly became the one that opposing hitters dreaded facing – and with good reason.